 If your kimchi is very dry, you may want to wait a day to see how much liquid it gives off once the salt begins to draw out moisture.
 Over the next 4 days, it should remain covered in liquid and mashed down daily to get rid of any trapped air bubbles.
 If you still think it needs more liquid, mix 200g of distilled water with 4g of salt (2% salinity) and add to your jar until the kimchi is just covered.

-Well-made Kimchi, stored airtight, never really goes bad, but it does become Mook eun ji after about 6 month.
-The juices of this very old kimchi enrich many delciously-complex Korean stews and braising sauces.
+Well-made Kimchi, stored airtight, never really goes bad, but it does become Mook eun ji after about 6 months.
+The juices of this very old kimchi enrich many delciously-complex Korean stews and braising sauces, like this Kimchi Jjigae.